geotools/geotools/docs/developer/guide/building/install/jdk.rst

 2. Use the one click installer
 3. When it asks if you want to install a JRE you can say yes

-Be careful with Java 6
+Use Java 6 starting with geotools 8.0
-''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''

-The API has changed in a few areas so making use of Java 6 for building is a little risky (you may accidentally use a new method).
+Since the API changes from Java version to version, building a geotools version with a newer Java SDK is risky (you may accidentally use a new method).

-GeoTools requires a Java 1.5 SDK for versions 2.5 and above; for older versions of java please use GeoTools 2.4.
+GeoTools requires a Java 1.6 SDK for versions 8.0 and above and Java 1.5 SDK for versions 2.5 and above, for older versions of Java please use GeoTools 2.4.

 Why JAVA_HOME does not work on Windows
 ''''''''''''''''''''''''''''''''''''''